 The Sounds of Yesterday

-The bulk of the pieces displayed in the exhibition are owed to the Salamanca collector Agustín de Castro Cacho.
-Throughout the rooms, one can understand the evolution of the morphology, materials, and technology of receivers.
-We also feature pieces that are not electromagnetic wave receivers, such as the recreation of an old radio station, whose equipment was provided by Radio Salamanca-Cadena SER.
+The bulk of the pieces appearing in the exhibition are owed to the Salamanca collector Agustín de Castro Cacho.
+Throughout the rooms, the evolution of the morphology, materials, and technology of receivers can be understood.
+We also have pieces that are not electromagnetic wave receivers, such as the recreation of an old radio station, whose equipment was donated by Radio Salamanca-Cadena SER.
 Other significant pieces from private donors and depositors complete the exhibition.
-Examples include an elegant gramophone and receiver from the prestigious firm, His Master's Voice, or a jukebox of the Petaco Rennote brand from the sixties.
+This includes an elegant gramophone and receiver from the prestigious brand, His Master's Voice, or a jukebox from the Petaco Rennote brand from the sixties.

-During the visit, various audio recordings related to the world of radio can be listened to via headphones, such as the voice of G. Marconi, a song sent into space on the Voyager probe, Zarra's famous Goal in the unmistakable voice of Matías Prats (1913-2004), or the historic broadcast of the Night of the Transistors.
+During the visit, various audios related to the world of radio can be heard through headphones, such as the voice of G. Marconi, a song sent into space on the Voyager probe, Zarra's famous Goal in the unmistakable voice of Matías Prats (1913-2004), or the historical broadcast of the Night of the Transistors.

-Finally, the most broadcast radio commercials or jingles from radio's golden decades; Flan Mandarín, Okal, Netol, Brandy Fundador, or Cafés La Estrella can be listened to again by activating the touch screen located at the end of the exhibition.
-Regarding the history of radio in Salamanca, we highlight the creation in 1937 of Radio Nacional de España, whose first headquarters were in the Palacio de Anaya.
-The long life of EAJ-57 Radio Salamanca, inaugurated on the rooftop of the now-demolished Gran Hotel in 1935.
+The radio advertisements or jingles most broadcast during the golden decades of radio; Mandarín flan, Okal, Netol, Fundador Brandy, or Cafés La Estrella can be listened to again by activating the touch screen located at the end of the exhibition.
+Regarding the History of radio in Salamanca, we highlight the creation in 1937 of Radio Nacional de España, whose first headquarters were in the Palacio de Anaya.
+The long life of EAJ-57 Radio Salamanca was inaugurated on the rooftop of the now-defunct Gran Hotel in 1935.

-Also featured are personalities such as Carlos Revilla González (1933-2000), who began his professional career as a radio actor and continued as a television dubbing director.
-Some of the countless voices he performed are unforgettable; Michael Caine, Bill Cosby, Knight Rider, Homer Simpson, Cary Grant, Robert Duvall, Juan Olvido from Sesame Street, etc.
+Also, personalities like Carlos Revilla González (1933-2000) who began his professional career as a radio actor and continued as a television dubbing director.
+Some of the countless voices to his credit are unforgettable; Michael Caine, Bill Cosby, Knight Rider, Homer Simpson, Cary Grant, Robert Duvall, Juan Olvido from Sesame Street, etc.